 Addiction to diet pills is as serious as any other addiction.
 It needs to be treated and often calls for some kind of rehab.
 This addiction is typically caused by some psychological problem related to self-esteem.
 These addicts have to learn the healthy way to lose and maintain their weight, to accept themselves as they are and to stop chasing after that which society seems to deem “the look.”
 They’re chasing perfection… Perfection does not exist.

-If you’re looking for an effective solution to weight loss, check out the Medifast Diet.
+If you’re looking for an effective solution to weight loss, check out the keto diet plan.